 Our chip haul trucks pioneered the industry with "super single" tires.
 Trailers have only 4 tires, instead of the customary 8 tires.
 Tractors have 6 tires instead of the customary 10 tires.
 The reduced tire weight allows each load to carry about two additional tons, and increases the miles per gallon fuel efficiency.

-HTI operates four fuel sites at mills to assist drivers in fast and efficient refueling.
+HTI operates three fuel sites at mills to assist drivers in fast and efficient refueling.

 From time-to-time, HTI has equipment for sale.
 Tap here for the list.